Asymptotics as $s \to 0^+$ of the fractional perimeter on Riemannian manifolds: Introduction

 which is (up to the absolute multiplicative constant $\alpha_{n-1}^{-1}$) what is denoted by $\alpha(E)$ in \cite{dpfv}.
 Hence, we see that in the case of the Euclidean space our result Theorem \ref{mainnoncompact} recovers the one in \cite{dpfv}. \end{remark}

 \begin{remark} Note that, as $s\to 0^+$, the constant in \eqref{singkerdef} satisfies

 We will use this fact many times in the computations of the asymptotics. \end{remark}

 The paper is divided as follows.
 In \autoref{section2} we recall some facts and definitions that we will need regarding the heat kernel and harmonic functions on general complete manifolds.
-Then, \autoref{section3} is devoted to proving the asymptotics for finite volume manifolds Theorem \ref{maincompact}.
-Similarly, in \autoref{section4} we prove our main result Theorem \ref{mainnoncompact} for infinite volume.
+In \autoref{section3} we prove the all the main results stated at the beginning of the introduction.
+Then, building on our main results, in \autoref{section4} and \autoref{section5} we prove Theorem \ref{mainnoncompact} and Theorem \ref{maincompact} regarding the asymptotics of the fractional perimeter in infinite volume and finite volume respectively.

 \vsp Lastly, in \autoref{extension section} we explain why our results hold in a much more general setting than the one of Riemannian manifolds, namely {\rm RCD} spaces.
-We could have proved our theorem directly in this generality, but we believe that a presentation for Riemannian manifolds is easier to follow and already captures all the possible (two) behaviours of the limit: this also allows us to present different proofs.
-For these reasons we have moved everything regarding non-smooth spaces to \autoref{extension section}.
+We could have proved our theorem directly in this generality, but we believe that a presentation for Riemannian manifolds is easier to follow and already captures all the possible (two) behaviors of the limit of the asymptotics: this also allows us to present different proofs.
+For these reasons, we have moved everything regarding non-smooth spaces to \autoref{extension section}.

+\textbf{Acknowledgements.} We are very thankful to Diego Pallara and Nicola Gigli for useful discussions and comments on a draft of this work and to Alexander Grigoryan for having shown us how to prove part $(ii)$ of Proposition \ref{gryg}.
+We also thank the Fields Institute in Toronto, which is where the two authors first met, for the kind hospitality during the thematic program "Nonsmooth Riemannian and Lorentzian Geometry" in the fall semester 2022 .